Rui Fonte: Return to Braga

 Fonte returned to his homeland and Braga on 21 August 2019, signing a three-year deal.
 He spent the better part of the 2020–21 season on the sidelines, due to a cruciate ligament injury.

 Estoril

-On 31 August 2021, Fonte signed a one-year contract with a plus-one option with G.D.
+On 31 August 2021, Fonte signed a one-year contract with a plus-one option with top-flight club G.D.
 Estoril Praia.
+He scored his first goal on 3 October in a 2–2 home draw against Gil Vicente FC, and his second was the only at B-SAD on 12 December.

+Later career

+Fonte alternated between the first and second tiers the following seasons, with F.C.
+Famalicão and F.C.
+Paços de Ferreira.

 International career

 Fonte made his debut for the Portugal under-21s against Spain on 18 November 2008, scoring the first goal in a 4–1 victory.
 The following summer, he was part of the team that took silver in the Lusofonia Games, scoring a penalty in a 4–1 win over Angola on the final day.

-On 31 March 2015, Fonte was called up to the full side for the first time, for a friendly with Cape Verde, remaining on the bench in the 0–2 defeat in Estoril.
+On 31 March 2015, Fonte was called up to the full side for the first time, remaining on the bench in the 2–0 friendly defeat to Cape Verde in Estoril.

 Personal life

 Fonte's older brother, José, is also a footballer – a defender, he played most of his professional career in England, and the two were teammates at Sporting (youth), Crystal Palace and Lille.

 Their father, Artur, played 12 seasons in the Portuguese top division.